djmisha/events/## TODO.md

 # Navigation

-- move navigation to top bar, sticky
+- 1 px border of navigation after scroll
 - navigation "Choose Location" to choose

 # Homepage & Other Pages